Travis Swaggerty: Professional career

+Pittsburgh Pirates

-Swaggerty was selected by the Pittsburgh Pirates with the tenth overall selection of the 2018 Major League Baseball draft.
-He signed for $4.4 million and was assigned to the West Virginia Black Bears of the Class A Short Season New York–Penn League, with whom he was named an All-Star.
-After hitting .288 with four home runs and 15 RBIs in 36 games for the Black Bears, he was promoted to the West Virginia Power of the Class A South Atlantic League in August.
+The Pittsburgh Pirates selected Swaggerty in the first round, with the tenth overall selection, of the 2018 Major League Baseball draft.
+He signed for $4.4 million and was assigned to the West Virginia Black Bears of the Low-A New York–Penn League, with whom he was named an All-Star.
+After hitting .288 with four home runs and 15 RBIs in 36 games for the Black Bears, he was promoted to the West Virginia Power of the Single-A South Atlantic League in August.
 He finished the season with the Power, batting .129 with one home run and five RBIs in 16 games.
-Swaggerty spent 2019 with the Bradenton Marauders of the Class A-Advanced Florida State League and was named an All-Star.
+Swaggerty spent 2019 with the Bradenton Marauders of the High-A Florida State League and was named an All-Star.
 Over 121 games, he slashed .265/.347/.381 with nine home runs, forty RBIs, and 23 stolen bases.
 He did not play a minor league game in 2020 after the season was cancelled due to the COVID-19 pandemic.

 To begin the 2021 season, Swaggerty was assigned to the Indianapolis Indians of the Triple-A East.
 On May 27, he was placed on the 60-day injured list after dislocating his right shoulder.
 He later had season-ending surgery.
 Over 41 at-bats prior to the injury, he hit .220 with three home runs and seven RBIs.
 On November 19, 2021, the Pirates selected Swaggerty's contract and added him to their 40-man roster.
 He returned to the Indians to begin the 2022 season.
 In early May, he was placed on the injured list with a concussion but was activated just a week later.

-On June 4, 2022, it was announced that the Pirates would be promoting Swaggerty to the major leagues.
+On June 4, 2022, the Pirates promoted Swaggerty to the major leagues.
 At the time of his promotion, he was batting .280 with four home runs, 22 RBIs, and two triples over 35 games.
 He started in center field in a game against the Detroit Tigers on June 7, making his MLB debut.
 Swaggerty recorded his first major league hit against Atlanta Braves pitcher Max Fried on June 9.
-He was optioned back to Indianpolis on June 13.
+He was optioned back to Indianapolis on June 13.

+Swaggerty was optioned to Triple-A Indianapolis to begin the 2023 season.
+In 17 games, he hit .200/.278/.369 with one home run, five RBI, and three stolen bases.
+He spent time on the injured list due to recurrent migraines, which he began experiencing in November 2022.
+On July 17, Swaggerty was designated for assignment by the Pirates.
+He was released by the team on July 19.

+Chicago White Sox

+On August 13, 2023, Swaggerty signed a minor league contract with the Chicago White Sox.
+He was released on October 10, without having appeared in a game for the organization.